The Deeper Dive: Is Uber The New McJob?

 30 years ago a McJob was brutally obvious.
 Low pay.
 Low thought.
 No upward mobility.
 Maybe a few drugs after watching a training video.

 There wasn’t much brain power needed to take an order, say, “You want fries with that?”, and then push a small tray of re-heated unhealthy food to the customer.

-Today Uber, Lyft and other transportation services that use an app to join drivers with riders have become the new version of the McJob – with a surprisingly healthier 21st century twist.
+Today Uber, Lyft and other transportation services that use an app to join drivers with riders have become the new version of the McJob – with a surprisingly healthier 21st century twist. the software they use to track the cars is very similar to those provided by firms similar to Autoconnect GPS, allowing customers and Uber to track cars and vehicles.
 It’s not a guaranteed job in any way.
 You make people happy?
 You get paid for it.
 You give bad service?
 You’re gone.
 No customers?
 No income.
 It’s capitalism incarnate.
 If Ayn Rand were to figure out a way to keep the involuntarily unemployed busy and productive, chances are Uber and other mobility services would be one of her ideal methods.